YourturnGaming/SCLBot/README.md

 - xUndisputed: His SCLBot has been a source of inspiration for most of the features, and his help with coding problems has been invaluable to make this bot.

-- Trigstur, and other SCLBot contributors: Their SCLBot has inspired features like Roulette.
+- DOVŪZĄ, and other SCLBot contributors: Their SCLBot has inspired features like Roulette.

 - xUndisputed: Never knew this undertaking would give me a friend too.

-- YourturnGaming: text is coming here :D.
+- YourturnGaming: Best plug3 Ambassador.

-- ♠•P H A N T Ø M Bø¥•♠: text is coming here :D.
+- Blexo_O: changes things with me :D.

 Translations 🌐